springernature/o11y-otel-contextprocessor/README.md

-# Basic OpenTelemetry "hello-world" processor
+# Context processor

-The purpose of this code is to show how easy is to integrate a new component in OpenTelemetry collector.
+The purpose of this code is quickly integrate a new component "Context processor" in OpenTelemetry collector.
-This is a *hello-world processor*, which prints all resource attributes associated with metrics and if there a match with the configuration parameter name, prints its value.

 # About